Zones of Regulation

 Nyland School will be participating in The Zones of Regulation® curriculum (or “The Zones” for short), which are lessons and activities designed by Leah Kuypers, licensed occupational therapist, to help him/her gain skills in the area of self-regulation.

 The lessons and learning activities that we will be doing at Nyland School are designed to help the students recognize when they are in the different zones as well as learn how to use strategies to change or stay in the zone they are in.
-In addition to addressing self-regulation, the students will gain an increased vocabulary of emotional terms, skills in reading other people’s facial expressions, perspective about how others see and react to their behavior, insight into events that trigger their behavior, calming and alerting strategies, and problem solving skills.
+In addition to addressing self-regulation, the students will gain an increased vocabulary of emotional terms, skills in reading other people’s facial expressions, perspective about how others see and react to their behaviour, insight into events that trigger their behaviour, calming and alerting strategies, and problem-solving skills.

 A critical aspect of this curriculum is that everyone knows and understand The Zones language. (see glossary in download section).
 This creates a comfortable and supportive environment for the student to practice his or her self-regulation skills.
 It also helps the student learn the skills more quickly and be more likely to apply them in many situations.
 The student can be supported during this process by doing the following:

-Validate what zone your students are in and help them brainstorm expected ways to self-regulate so their behavior is expected for the context.
+- Validate what zone your students are in and help them brainstorm expected ways to self-regulate so their behaviour is expected for the context.

-Share with the student how his or her behavior is affecting the zone you are in and how you feel.
+- Share with the student how his or her behaviour is affecting the zone you are in and how you feel.

-Make sure to positively reinforce students for recognizing their zone and managing their behaviors while in it, rather than only pointing out when students are demonstrating unexpected behaviors while in a zone.
+- Make sure to positively reinforce students for recognizing their zone and managing their behaviours while in it, rather than only pointing out when students are demonstrating unexpected behaviours while in a zone.